The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: The Chow ring of

-This allows us to rewrite everything in another symmetric way, which highlights again the fact that the presentation does not depend on the genus, even though when seen abstractly the two rings appear slightly different, in particular the Picard group. \begin{corollary} Using the base changes above, we have
+This allows us to rewrite everything in another symmetric way, which again highlights the fact that the presentation does not depend on the genus, even though when seen abstractly the two rings appear different, in particular the Picard group. \begin{corollary} Using the change of basis above, we have

 \end{corollary}